 “I really enjoy the competitive side of my job.
-Being in sales means the rewards and bonuses are very good,” says Upton.
+Being in sales means the rewards and bonuses are very good,” says Nick.

 “This is the first call centre job I’ve ever had and before I started I thought I would hate it.
 But it’s enjoyable.”

-Before working at the Dixons contact centre, Upton thought call centre work would be all about hitting harsh sales targets set by management.
+Before working at the Dixons contact centre, Nick thought call centre work would be all about hitting harsh sales targets set by management.

-“I do speak to the odd grumpy person, but most people are willing to have a conversation at least,” says Deschamps.
+“I do speak to the odd grumpy person, but most people are willing to have a conversation at least,” says Gabrielle.

 Many call centre horror stories feature angry customers venting frustration at faulty products or bad service.
 In reality, such calls are in a minority, and complaints department staff are specially trained in how to deal with problems.

-But most people love a good conversation.
-Call centre work is communication, and talking to a diverse range of people can be incredibly satisfying, whether it’s a great group of colleagues or the chance to have friendly conversations with customers all day, every day, ultimately it’s people that make a workplace into more than just somewhere to grind out a living.
+Call centre work is communication, and talking to a diverse range of people can be incredibly satisfying.
+Whether it’s a great group of colleagues or the chance to have friendly conversations with customers all day, every day, ultimately it’s people that make a workplace into more than just somewhere to grind out a living.
 The mixture of people employed by large call centres can also make colleagues into lasting friends.